BigMechanismTableReading/TableReadingSystem/src/extract/types/README.txt

 	addAlternativeEntry(Class, createEntry(AlternateClass))-Can be used to create alternate entries there can be more then one alternate class required.

-	conjugationBase.add(String) adds the conjugation base such as "phosphorylat"
+	conjugationBase.add(String)-adds the conjugation base such as "phosphorylat"

 ReactionAdder